Choose to MOVE

 Balance Your Lifestyle Today for a Lower Cancer Risk Tomorrow

-A balanced lifestyle will reduce your cancer risk and includes making smart food choices; doing regular exercise; maintaining a healthy weight; avoiding tobacco, alcohol and other known cancer-causing agents (carcinogens).
+A balanced lifestyle will reduce your cancer risk and includes making smart food and drink choices; being physically active on a regular basis; maintaining a healthy weight; and avoiding known cancer-causing agents (carcinogens) such as tobacco and alcohol.

 Knowing your family’s medical history, going for regular health checks and cancer screening is also strongly advised.